André Schilt MSc

 - Thin film

 - plasma technology

-STA is an important co-founder of Holst Centre (2005) and Solliance Solar Research (2010, a partnership between IMEC, TU/e and TNO).
-Within Solliance Solar Research, STA is responsible for the development of CIGS-based solar cells (CIGS is a crystal structure made of copper, indium, gallium and selenium).
-TNO has a reference R&D CIGS production line for this purpose.
-STA, together with its industrial partners, develops materials, processes and new generation production equipment for better and cheaper CIGS solar cells.
+Work is also being done within the module technology group to further optimise the production of solar cells based on CIGS (CIGS is a crystal structure of copper, indium, gallium and selenium).
+TNO has a reference R&D CIGS production line for this.
+STA, together with industrial partners, is developing materials, processes and new generation roll-to-roll production equipment for better and cheaper CIGS solar cells.

-The combination of the above areas of expertise enables STA to develop industrial-scale solutions suitable for equipment and processes for thin-film solar cells and displays.
+The combination of the above areas of expertise means that TNO can develop solutions on an industrial scale, suitable for equipment and processes for thin-film solar cells.